MileHacker Logo

 High Season & Shoulder Season

-The high season (May-October) offers ideal weather with abundant sunshine, calm waters for activities, and clearer visibility.
+The high season (May-October) offers ideal weather with plenty of sunshine, calm waters for activities, and clearer visibility.
 The comfortable climate makes exploring the isle and enjoying outdoor attractions easy.

 High Season